-Languages: Whenever a new language is encountered, characters roll their language skill to determine if they already know it.
-Players should track both the languages they do know, and the languages they don't know.
-Each time the language skill is increased, players may select one language they don't know, and move it over to the list of languages that they do know.
+Language & Culture: Whenever a new language or culture is encountered, characters roll this skill to determine whether they're familiar with it or not.
+Players should track both the languages & cultures they are familiar with, and the languages & cultures they aren't.
+Each time the skill is increased, players may select one item from 'not known' list, and move it over to the 'known' list.